pr3y3s/testssl-web/README.md

 python3 app.py
 ```

-Then open your browser at http://localhost:5000
+Then open your browser at http://localhost:5000 and type the URL to be analyzed!

+⚠️ Note: This tool has some sensitive to the input URL.
+Please, note that the URL must be introduced without "https://" or withouth any slash (/) at the end of the chaintext.

 ## LICENSE
 This project is for educational and personal use.
 Not intended for commercial deployment :D.